awsdocs/amazon-s3-userguide/doc_source/PresignedUrlUploadObject.md

 ------
 #### [ Python ]

-Generate a presigned URL to share an object by using the SDK for Python \(Boto3\)\.
+Generate a presigned URL to upload an object by using the SDK for Python \(Boto3\)\.
 For example, use a Boto3 client and the `generate_presigned_url` function to generate a presigned URL that PUTs an object\.

 ```
 import boto3
     url = boto3.client('s3').generate_presigned_url(
-    ClientMethod='get_object',
+    ClientMethod='put_object',
     Params={'Bucket': 'BUCKET_NAME', 'Key': 'OBJECT_KEY'},
     ExpiresIn=3600)
 ```